jareware/chilipie-kiosk/first-boot.md

 You can get to a virtual terminal by pressing e.g. `Ctrl + Alt + F5`, and logging in with `pi:raspberry`.
 Use `Ctrl + Alt + F8` to switch back to the window manager.

+## Enabling WiFi

+Set the SSID and password of the network you're connecting to, with:

+    $ sudo vim ~/wlan.conf

+Reboot to make sure your Pi joins the network automatically.

 ## Enabling SSH

 The default credentials of `pi:raspberry` aren't terribly secure, so remote access is disabled by default.
 To enable SSH until next reboot: